Although our relationship with God is secure when we place our faith in Christ, our fellowship is blocked when we sin against him.

-(He acknowledged his sin.
+He admitted his sin.
 He didn’t cover it up any longer.
 He confessed to the Lord.
-The word “confess” means to admit one’s sin and guilt.)
+The word “confess” means to admit sin and guilt.

-5. In verses 1 and 2, how does David feel after acknowledging his sin and acknowledging God’s forgiveness?
+5. In verses 1 and 2, how does David feel after confessing his sin and receiving God’s forgiveness?

 6. In verses 6 and 7, how does David respond after being forgiven and relieved of his guilt?